101010111100/phalconpi/README.md

 Phalcon PHP is a web framework delivered as a C extension providing high performance and lower resource consumption.

-Phalcon PI (Phalcon PHP Framework PHP Initiative) is a crazy port of Phalcon PHP Framework from C to PHP.
+Phalcon PI (Phalcon PHP Framework PHP Initiative) is a Phalcon PHP Framework C-to-PHP port.

 ## Why?